 Restraints- Use of physical, mechanical and chemical restraints are not prohibited in state statutes or policies.
-However, § 25.5-10-221 C.R.S. prohibits the use of certain mechanical devices (e.g., poesy vests, strait jackets, wrist and ankle restraints) and places specific restrictions on the use of physical and mechanical restraints. § 26-20-103 C.R.S. provides additional prohibitions and restrictions on the use of restraints.
+However, § 25.5-10-221 C.R.S prohibits the use of certain mechanical devices (e.g., posey vests, strait jackets, wrist and ankle restraints) and places specific restrictions on the use of physical and mechanical restraints. § 26-20-103 C.R.S. provides additional prohibitions and restrictions on the use of restraints.

-Restraints may be used only in an emergency, after alternative procedures have been attempted and failed, and to protect the client and others from injury.
-An "emergency is defined as a serious, probable, imminent threat of bodily harm to self or others where there is the present ability to affect such bodily harm.
-Only trained provider staff may use mechanical or physical restraints.
-Providers are to use alternative methods of positive behavior support (e.g., de-escalation techniques, positive reinforcement, verbal counseling, etc.) and/or the least restrictive alternative to bring the client's behavior into control prior to the use of mechanical or physical restraints.
+Restraints may be used only in an emergency, after alternative procedures have been attempted and failed, and to protect the participant and others from injury.
+An "emergency" is defined as a serious, probable, imminent threat of bodily harm to self or others where there is the present ability to affect such bodily harm.
+Only trained Program Approved Service Agency (PASA) direct care service providers may use mechanical or physical restraints.
+PASAs are to use alternative methods of positive behavior support (e.g.,de-escalation techniques, positive reinforcement, verbal counseling, etc.) and/or the least restrictive alternative to bring the participant's behavior into control prior to the use of mechanical or physical restraints.
+PASAs and Case Management Agencies (CMAs) must ensure that all direct care service providers are trained in the use of restraints prior to use of restraint utilizing an approved technique.
+Approved techniques involve the use of positive behavioral interventions (e.g., de-escalation, redirection, and blocking techniques) and/or the least restrictive alternative to bring the participant's behavior into control prior to the use of positive behavioral interventions (e.g., de-escalation, redirection, and blocking techniques) and/or the least restrictive alternative to bring the participant's behavior into control prior to the use of mechanical or physical restraints.

-Direct care service providers must be trained in general positive behavioral supports and in service and supports specific to individuals for which services are provided (e.g., Individual Service and Support Plans to address behavior and individual's Safety Control Procedure.)
+Direct care service providers must be trained in general positive behavioral supports and in service and supports specific to individuals for which services are provided (e.g., Individual Service and Support Plans to address behavior and individual's Safety Control Procedure).
 In addition, the PASA and CMA must have policies and procedures specific to the use of emergency control procedures (i.e., unanticipated use of restraint) and should include positive behavioral interventions in such procedures.